raspberrypilearning/fruit-salad/en/step_2.md

 --- task ---
-Add blocks under the `when I receive [add]` to move the Ingredient sprite to the location of the mouse pointer and create a stamp, then return to the starting position:
+Add blocks under the `when I receive [add]`{:class="block3events"}  to move the Ingredient sprite to the location of the mouse pointer and create a stamp, then return to the starting position:

 ```blocks3
 when I receive [add]